Oscmage/Books/README.md

 # Books
 This repo contains summaries and the key take aways from some of the books I've read.
+It's ment for my personal use since I've left out some content that is trivial for me.
+This means that reading these summaries might not make a lot of sense to you..